JevonSeaforth/TextClassifier/README.md

 This project implements a natural language processing pipeline for classifying text documents into predefined categories using machine learning.
 The main goal of this project is to showcase how word embeddings, specifically Word2Vec, can be used in combination with neural networks to classify news articles as either "real" or "fake."
 This project helps illustrate the process of text classification, feature extraction, and model evaluation.

 Originally written for a Natural Language Processing course.
+CSV file sourced from kaggle.
+Modified to fit size requirements for GitHub.

 ## Key techniques: